agenttop: htop for AI coding agents

 Every tool call and tool result passes through a pipeline of security rules.
 Each rule watches for specific patterns and emits alerts at varying severity levels.

 Network monitoring flags curl, wget, nc, and other network tools.
-It differentiates between localhost (info) and external URLs (warn) — an agent curling localhost:3000 is probably testing your dev server, but curling an unknown external URL is worth knowing about.
+It differentiates between localhost (info) and external URLs (warn).

-Shell escape detection catches eval, chmod 777, sudo, writes to /etc, --privileged, rm -rf /, and other commands that escalate privileges or modify system configuration.
+Shell escape detection catches eval, chmod 777, sudo, writes to /etc, --privileged, rm -rf /, and other commands that escalate privileges.

-Prompt injection detection is the most interesting rule.
-It scans both tool calls and — crucially — tool results for injection patterns: "ignore previous instructions", fake XML tags like <system>, role reassignment ("you are now..."), base64-encoded payloads, and HTML entity obfuscation.
-Tool results are the real attack surface here, because that's where external data enters the agent's context.
+Prompt injection detection scans both tool calls and tool results for injection patterns: "ignore previous instructions", fake XML tags like , role reassignment, base64-encoded payloads, and HTML entity obfuscation.

 Active protection